mkavulich/ccpp-doc/CCPPtechnical/source/CompliantPhysicsParams.rst

 * Schemes that update the model state based on tendencies generated in primary schemes.

-Interstitial schemes are modularized pieces of code that perform data preparation, diagnostics, or other “glue” functions and allow primary schemes to work together as a suite.
+*Interstitial* schemes are modularized pieces of code that perform data preparation, diagnostics, or other “glue” functions, and allow primary schemes to work together as a suite.
 They can be categorized as “scheme-specific” or “suite-level”.
 Scheme-specific interstitial schemes augment a specific primary scheme (to provide additional functionality).
 Suite-level interstitial schemes provide additional functionality on top of a class of primary schemes,